Svancara/FinDogAI/docs/prd.md

 11. Health check screen functional in deployed PWA
 12. Capacitor Android build generates APK successfully (`npx cap build android`)

+### Story 1.7: Tenant Invitations (Owner)

+**As a** business owner,
+**I want** to invite team members with specific privileges, **so that** they can securely join my tenant and collaborate.

+**Acceptance Criteria:**

+1. "Invite Member" dialog available from Team Members screen with fields: Email (optional), Privileges: canAddCosts (toggle), canViewFinancials (toggle)
+2. On "Create Invite", an HTTPS callable Cloud Function creates `/tenants/{tenantId}/invites/{inviteId}` with: `codeHash` (hashed server-side), `expiresAt` (TTL ≥72h), `createdBy`, `presetPrivileges`, `status: pending`
+3. Function returns a single-use invite code/link; code itself is not stored in Firestore (only hash)
+4. Invites list shows pending/consumed/expired with basic metadata; owners can revoke (delete) pending invites
+5. Cloud Function protected by App Check and rate limiting
+6. Firebase Emulator tests validate invite creation and listing

+### Story 1.8: Invitation Redemption & Membership Linking

+**As a** team member,
+**I want** to redeem an invitation code/link and join the correct tenant, **so that** I can access and write data for that business.

+**Acceptance Criteria:**

+1. Onboarding flow supports "Join a team" with invite code/link input
+2. HTTPS callable `redeemInvite(code)` validates `codeHash`, TTL, single-use, and optional email binding; on success it:
+   - Creates membership at `/tenants/{tenantId}/members/{uid}` with the preset privileges
+   - Creates index at `/userTenants/{uid}/memberships/{tenantId}` (read-only; maintained by Functions)
+   - Creates team member resource at `/tenants/{tenantId}/teamMembers/{teamMemberId}` with `teamMemberNumber` and `authUserId: uid`
+3. On success, app switches to the joined tenant and displays confirmation
+4. If invalid/expired/already-used, show appropriate error and retry option; do not leak tenant existence
+5. Emulator tests validate end-to-end redemption and Security Rules for membership-gated access
 ## Epic 2: Core Data Management & Business Setup

 **Expanded Goal:** Implement the foundational data entities (Jobs, Vehicles, Machines, Team Members) with full CRUD operations, sequential ID generation via Firestore counters, and enable users to configure Business and Person Profiles.
 This epic establishes the business context that voice flows will reference, delivering a functional job management system before voice features are added.